ds4cabs/CABS-Data-Science-Summer-Internship-Program/recommendation.md

 - **Task 1:** Get some feedback from team, mentor group and connections.

 ### Week 3:
-- **Task 1:** Start working on your chosen project and update your progress on GitHub.
+- **Task 1:** Continue working on your chosen project and update your progress on GitHub.

 ### Week 4:
 - **Task 1:** Continue working on your project and update your progress on GitHub.